clintjb/clintjb.github.io/_posts/2024/2024-02-12-fortnite-post.md

 ---
 ![Fortnite](/images/posts/2024/fortnite.jpg)

-My son recently got his first PC and we were discussing over breakfast that there's more you can use PCs for than just playing games! 🤯 - This led us to have a think about what interesting projects we could do together over the weekend and hence the idea of creating a profile card of his Fortnite account and all the top stats would be something cool; you can see the final results below:
+My son recently got his first PC and we were discussing over breakfast that there's more you can use PCs for than just playing games! 🤯

+This led us to have a think about what interesting projects we could do together over the weekend and hence the idea of creating a profile card of his Fortnite account and all the top stats would be something cool - you can see the final results below:

 {% include fortnite.html %}